 If you’re uncomfortable with giving hugs in that exact moment, defer the conversation slightly.
 “You could send the child to their room and say you’ll be there in 30 seconds,” she says.
 “That might feel more comfortable from your perspective.
 Not only does this create a clear mental boundary between kinky time and kiddie time, but it also gives you time to stash your riding crops, handcuffs, and Eyes Wide Shut masks.

-The Right Words To Say
+The Right Words to Say

 The key to managing this moment is to collect yourself and say something.
-You can breathe into a paper bag afterwards.
+You can breathe into a paper bag afterward.
 “The first thing a parent can say is that they are having some private time with each other, so if you can leave and close the door, that would be great,” says Roffman.
 “It can be as simple as that.”
 Your success will vary with the age of your kid.
 A 6-year-old will have a more sophisticated understanding of privacy than a 4-year-old.

-Resist The Temptation To Lie
+Resist the Temptation to Lie

 When you do have that talk, be straightforward.
 Don’t concoct a cover story.
 Your kid has seen WWE matches, and if you and mommy were “wrestling,” you have a pretty weak finishing move.
 Dishonesty does nothing but set a bad precedent about your truthfulness.
 “That’s more like denial on some level,” says Roffman.
 “It’s saying that what happened didn’t happen.
-And the child can plainly see that there was more going on than that.”flickr / Nate
+And the child can plainly see that there was more going on than that.”